If you’re in the restaurant business, you already know that truly valuable restaurant marketing ideas are hard to come by.

 In summary, if you follow these 5 steps for marketing your restaurant on social media, you are bound to see results.

-And the restaurant marketing ideas that we’ve shared with you in each of these steps is just the icing on the cake.
+And the restaurant marketing ideas that we’ve shared with you in each of these steps are just the icing on the cake.

 While this 5-step strategy is highly effective with restaurant marketing, it can also work very well with a variety of industries.